Gogo and Duncan Aviation Partner on Comprehensive 5G STC Portfolio

 Duncan Aviation Actively Working on First-Article STC and Commits to 5G STCs for More Than 30 of the Most Popular Business Aircraft Models

 BROOMFIELD, Colo., Nov.
-2, 2021 /PRNewswire/ -- Duncan Aviation, the largest family owned maintenance, repair and overhaul service provider in the United States, is currently providing engineering and certification services to Gogo Business Aviation for completion of the first-article Supplemental Type Certification (STC) for the Gogo 5G system.
+2, 2021 /PRNewswire/ -- Duncan Aviation, the largest family owned maintenance, repair and overhaul service provider in the United States, is currently providing engineering and certification services to Gogo Business Aviation (NASDAQ: GOGO) for completion of the first-article Supplemental Type Certification (STC) for the Gogo 5G system.

 Duncan Aviation is partnering with Gogo and will use the experience and data from certifying the first article to modify all of its full-equipment AVANCE L5 STCs to include Gogo 5G, which will cover more than 30 aircraft models.